Takashii98/wwwr_plugin/README.md

 # wwwr_plugin

-Creates Json file tha looks like this:
+Creates Json file that looks like this:

 {